DataDog/kvexpress/README.md

 1. `data` - where the configuration file is stored.
 2. `checksum` - where the SHA256 of the data is stored.
-3. `updated` - where the last updated time is stored - human readable

 For example - the `hosts` file is arranged like this:

 ```
 /kvexpress/hosts/data
 /kvexpress/hosts/checksum
-/kvexpress/hosts/updated
 ```

 There is an optional `stop` key - that if present - will cause all `in` and `out` processes to stop before writing anything.
 Allows us to freeze the automatic process if we need to.